IceGawd/cse110-sp24-group21/admin/meetings/042924-agile-retro.md

 Scribe: Michael

 **Notes** <!---Things to keep in mind for the future, such as due dates-->
-- Setting up retrium
+-
 - Note 2
 - Note 3

 **Events** <!---Important things that happened or were decided-->
-- Event 1
+- Setting up retrium
 - Event 2
 - Event 3